voximity/raytracer/README.md

 TODO: write more of me

+## Crates

+As of now, there are two crates in this project:

+* `raytracer` - The raytracer itself, which takes a scene, raytraces it, and outputs it to a file.
+* `stitcher` - A cubemap stitcher.
+Provided 6 cubemap faces, this outputs a single atlas that can be used by the raytracer.

 ## Things to research

 Since the goal of this raytracer is to be fast, here are some things I want to research more on: